Tutrox/scss-powertools/README.md

 ### No config needed

 `scss-powertools` does not need any config.
 Everything from linting to minifying is preconfigured using recommended settings.
-You can find them in [`powertools.js`](https://github.com/Tutrox/scss-powertools/blob/master/lib/powertools.js).
+You can find the configuration in the [`util.js`](https://github.com/Tutrox/scss-powertools/blob/master/lib/util.js) functions.

 #### Custom config?